TomiTakussaari/bower-puppet-server/README.md

 ### Features
 - Configure [Puppet environments](http://docs.puppetlabs.com/guides/environment.html) using [Bower](http://bower.io/) and Git
-- Updates environments, according to configuration you give it.
+- Updates environments automatically on background, according to configuration you give it.
 - Configures itself by itself (Using Puppet of course)
 - HTTP API for doing nice things